movingpictures83/PhyloSeq2LEfSe/README.md

 OTU: OTU table
 TAX: TAX table
 META: metadata
+LEVEL: phylogenetic level to perform analysis (1-7, where 1 is kingdom and 7 is species)

 The output TXT file can then be analyzed by LEfSe for potential biomarkers